-The BTC, under the terms of its' Safeguarding - Protecting Children and Adults at Risk Policy, accepts the moral and legal responsibility to implement procedures to provide a duty of care for young people and adults at risk, safeguard their well-being and protect them from abuse.
-This policy statement with regard to dealing with Bullying describes the BTC's commitment to respect and promote the rights, wishes and feelings of young people and adults at risk.
+The BTC, under the terms of its' Safeguarding - Protecting Children Policy, accepts the moral and legal responsibility to implement procedures to provide a duty of care for young people and, safeguard their well-being and protect them from abuse.
+This policy statement with regard to dealing with Bullying describes the BTC's commitment to respect and promote the rights, wishes and feelings of young people a.